mnhat3896/myDevOpsBlog/content/en/posts/backup_DB_inside_AKS_with_cronjob.md

 ## Conclusion

-* Pros: With this approach, you are not depend on nay kind of cloud, because it use the native resource run inside AKS.
+* Pros: With this approach, you are not depend on service back up of cloud, because it use the native resource run inside AKS.
 * Cons: The tradeoff is difficulty managing the snapshot, the back up data.
 For example: if you want to delete the old back up data.

 With MongoDB, I have created a folder to let back up by day so we can easily delete the folder by day, but with Elasticsearch it is a different story.